mateushmd/mateushmd/README.md

 # Hello 👋

-I'm Mateus, a Computer Science student.
+I'm Mateus, a Computer Science student and a rather curious technology enthusiast.

 ## 🧠 Skills